JacobHelwig/covdepGE/README.md

 -   Create a vignette demonstrating usage on a simple simulated dataset

 -   Model details in return

+-   Add number of unique graphs obtained

+-   Look into specifying constant `Z` to obtain a homogeneous estimate

+-   ELBO monitoring

 -   Change the `idmod` probs to logbase 10